top of page

 Boxers are prone to some health conditions (mainly allergies, ear infections, eye problems, and musculoskeletal problems), so it’s important that they get used to having their feet and limbs touched and manipulated, their ears touched and cleaned, and other general handling.
 This desensitization can be beneficial and make life much easier if, later in life, your Boxer needs regular handling due to a medical condition.

 While Boxers are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Boxers are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Boxers are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Hip Dysplasia